-Whether it’s your granddad’s single-shot shotgun that you’re going to pass down to your own kids or a brand new long-range shooting rifle that you spent far more on than you care to admit, the goal is to keep them both running smoothly for decades to come.
+Whether it’s your granddad’s single-shot shotgun that plan on passing down to your own kids or a brand new long-range shooting rifle that you spent far more on than you care to admit, the goal is to keep them both running smoothly for decades to come.
 In order to do this, you’ve got to keep your guns clean.
 Regardless of what it cost or how old it is, the best way to do this is to use the best gun oil.

 Things to Consider Before Buying Gun Oil

 Just as there are a wide variety of guns on the market to choose from, so, too, are there a bunch of gun oils to decide amongst.
 Here are a few things to consider when choosing gun oil:

 Most gun owners own more than one gun.
 The reason for this is because different guns serve different purposes.
 As such, you’ll want to use different oils for guns with different purposes.
 Here are some things to consider: